Production-ready AI workflows for enterprise Drupal teams

 Agents are task-specific executors.
 Each one knows exactly what tools to use, which skills to load, and what quality bar to hit before returning results.

-Modules, hooks, services, routing, and Drush commands.
+Modules, hooks, services, routing, Drush commands.
 Loads 14 skills on spawn.

 Expert Drupal code reviewer.
 Enforces quality, security, and best practices on every change.